Mathews County, Virginia: History

 During Virginia's colonial era, the area that later became Mathews County was part of Gloucester County.
 In 1691, the Virginia General Assembly had directed that each county designate an official port-of-entry.
-Established around 1700, the community of Westville was located along Put-in Creek, a tidal tributary of Virginia's East River feeding into Mobjack Bay, which was a tributary of the Chesapeake Bay.
+Established around 1700, the community of Westville was located along Put-in Creek(sometimes misspelled as Pudding Creek), a tidal tributary of Virginia's East River feeding into Mobjack Bay, which was a tributary of the Chesapeake Bay.

-In 1776 during the American Revolutionary War, Virginia's last Royal Governor, Lord Dunmore, left Virginia after pushed to the southeast to Gwynn's Island by General Andrew Lewis and the Continental Army.
-General Lewis' forces bombarded Gwynn's Island from Fort Cricket Hill.
+In 1776 during the American Revolutionary War, Virginia's last Royal Governor, Lord Dunmore, left Virginia after being pushed to the southeast to Gwynn's Island by General Andrew Lewis and the Continental Army.
+On July 8-10, 1776, in the Battle of Gwynn's Island General Lewis' forces bombarded Gwynn's Island from Fort Cricket Hill, and Dunmore's forces evacuated.

 In 1791, after Virginia gained its independence from Great Britain, the Virginia General Assembly split Gloucester county and created Mathews County.
 The county was named for Brigadier General Thomas Mathews, then speaker of the Virginia House of Delegates.
-Westville was designated at the county seat (later it became known variously as Mathews Court House or simply Mathews).
+Thomas Smith Jr. and boatbuilder, planter and real estate investor Houlder Hudgins were its first two representatives in the Virginia House of Delegates.
+Westville was designated as the county seat (later it became known variously as Mathews Court House or simply Mathews).

 Seaborne commerce, fishing and oyster farming had always been important in the area and Old Point Comfort Lighthouse was built in 1802 to guide vessels into the Hampton Roads seaport (along with the older lighthouse at Cape Henry).
 Two additional lighthouses were built slightly later: New Point Comfort Light and Smith Point Light.
 During the War of 1812, British vessels anchored in Hampton Roads and raided adjacent areas.

-Farming was important to the 19th century economy, and early in the century Edmund Ruffin introduced the use of limestone marl as fertilizer on fields worn out from tobacco crops.
+Farming was important to the 19th century economy, although decades of poor techniques had made growing tobacco unproductive in this area by the 18th century.
+Early in the 19th century Edmund Ruffin introduced using limestone marl as fertilizer on fields worn out from tobacco crops.
 Two Mathews County men implicated in Gabriel's Rebellion in 1802 were sentenced to transportation out of the Commonwealth.
 In a lawsuit begun in 1806, Jackey Wright of Mathews County was granted her freedom from prominent landowner Holder Hudgins due to her grandmother's Native American ancestry in one of the last cases decided by Judge George Wythe, with a Virginia Supreme Court opinion by St. George Tucker.